jonlanglet/DTA/README.md

 This repository contains the code for Direct Telemetry Access.

+An open-access version of our paper is available [here](https://arxiv.org/abs/2202.02270).

 **The guides in this repository are in an early stage.**

 See the sub-folders for details about setting up the various components.